cherifimehdi/Genie_Webex/README.md

 ## Scenario in case no change

-Here we run the script manually
+Here we run the script

 __python3 multi_config_stat.py__